-- Situational awareness: provide an accurate and unified picture of the significant incident and the Commonwealth Government's, state and territory governments' and industry's capacity to respond. - Advice: inform and align advice to ministers, through portfolio agencies, on the status of the incident and possible response options. - Public information: ensure a coordinated approach to communications management to support consistent messaging. - Leadership: provide strategic direction from the Commonwealth Government during and following an incident. - Assistance: liaise with the titleholder to provide advice on Commonwealth Government capabilities and regulatory processes. - Evaluation: to monitor and evaluate the effectiveness of the OPICC's activities in relation to public and ministerial expectations.
+- Situational awareness: provide an accurate and unified picture of the incident and the Commonwealth Government's, state and territory governments' and industry's capacity to response. - Advice: inform and align advice to ministers, through portfolio agencies, on the status of the incident and possible response options. - Public information: endorse a whole-of-Commonwealth Government approach to communications management and community engagement to support consistent messaging and information sharing. - Coordination: enable whole-of-Commonwealth Government strategic collaboration to identify gaps in support of incident management activities. - Leadership: provide strategic direction from the Commonwealth in response to an incident - Assistance: liaise with the titleholder to provide advice on Commonwealth Government coordination activities and regulatory processes. - Evaluation: monitor and evaluate the effectiveness of the OPICC's strategic response in relation to public and ministerial expectations.